Macrometacorp/macrometa-graph-example/README.md

 The first recommendation according to this query is `jelly`, which is purchased by two users.
 The second recommendation is `napkins`, which is purchased by two users.
-The third recommendation is `strawberry` which is purchased by 2 users.
+The third recommendation is `strawberry`, which is purchased by two users.

 ## Example of Dataset